 If someone is not an authorised person, they can only do reserved legal work if they are supervised by an authorised person, for example a CILEx Practitioner or a solicitor.

-What areas of law are regarded as reserved legal work?
+Which areas of law are reserved legal work?

 Reserved legal work includes:

-- Advocacy, which is speaking on a person’s behalf in court.
+- Advocacy – Speaking on a person’s behalf in court

 - Probate – Legal work to prepare trusts, inheritance tax and administer a dead person’s estate